Thanksgiving 2010

 November 25, 2010

-Thanksgiving most years are held at my house, mainly do to the size factor.
+Thanksgiving, most years are held at my house, mainly due to the size factor.
 Not that my house is big, just bigger than theirs.
 It always stresses me out because I have so much to do to get ready.
-I try to deep clean the house, paying special attention to the frig so we will have enough room for the leftovers.
+I try to deep clean the house, paying special attention to the fridge so we will have enough room for the leftovers.

 I also like to decorate.
 My sister “BL” usually helps me clean and decorate.

-“BL”s schedule was too busy, so it was left to me, and “crazy me” decided to go a little more elaborate than usually and brought out the “good dishes” instead of paper plates.
+“BL’s” schedule was too busy, so it was left to me, and “crazy me” decided to go a little more elaborate than usual and brought out the “good dishes” instead of paper plates.

-She did cook part of the meal, and my sister “BD” and my mom brought some desserts, but I swear I still was busy cooking for two days.
-Mainly due to the fact that my wonderful husband thinks I am super woman and kept adding to the menu.
+She did cook part of the meal, and my sister “BD” and my mom brought some desserts, but I swear I was still busy cooking for two days.
+Mainly due to the fact that my wonderful husband thinks I am a superwoman, and keeps adding to the menu.
 “Hunny, how ’bout cook a pot of dumplings….
 Hey, we need cornbread if we are having dumplings….. can you whip up a cheesecake, well you should do two….
-Oh, and can you make the chocolate pie thing you make….Ohh I like the rolls that rise, how about do some of those…” So you see what would have been an easy menu of the basics: turkey, stuffing, peas, potatoes, broccoli and cheese casserole and brown and serve rolls; grew drastically by the time hubby was done.
+Oh, and can you make the chocolate pie thing you make….Ohh, I like the rolls that rise, how about doing some of those…” So you see what would have been an easy menu of the basics: turkey, stuffing, peas, potatoes, broccoli, and cheese casserole, and brown and serve rolls; grew drastically by the time hubby was done.

 These pictures are before all the food was finished and brought.